 Director – Phil Grabsky – 2022 – UK – Cert.
 12a – 94m

-The story of American painter Edward Hopper, and how his artistic career was facilitated by his fellow artist wife Jo – out in UK cinemas on Tuesday, October 18th
+The story of American painter Edward Hopper, and how his artistic career was facilitated by his fellow artist wife Jo – originally out in UK cinemas on Tuesday, October 18th 2022, now available on home video (see bottom of review)

 Hopper was born in 1882 and raised in the Nyack, New York house his parents had built (an enviable state, indicative of their and his time, which must surely influence one’s outlook on life).
 Religion and church were important to the Hoppers, but theirs was the brand of Christianity unafraid to engage with the outside world which at that time meant vast quantities of books and periodicals; the young Edward acquired a love of books from his avid reader father.
 The boy’s other interests included sailing (an evocative photograph of him aged 9 in a rowing boat riffs nicely off this fact) and going out armed with a sketchpad to draw.
 Creativity was encouraged, and there was no attempt to push the youngster into a particular career to ensure his financial well-being, as so often happens in families.